 - In the bowl of a stand mixer, add warm water, yeast and honey and mix to combine.
 Cover with a clean kitchen towel and let sit for 10 minutes until foamy.

 - Lightly grease the bowl of the mixer with olive oil and add the ball of dough back into the bowl, turning to ensure the dough is completely covered with the oil.
-Cover with plastic wrap or a damp, clean kitchen towel and set aside in a warm place to rise for about an hour or until doubled in size.
+Cover with plastic wrap or a clean kitchen towel and set aside in a warm place to rise for about an hour or until doubled in size.

 - Once the dough has risen, punch it down to release the air and turn it out onto a lightly floured surface and continue to knead for about a minute.